 Use Common Questions – Pay attention to all of the questions your customers ask you on a daily basis.
 Each of those questions deserve an answer… as well as a blog post.

-Use Your Users (in a good way) - Engage with your customers in social media and use their feedback to create interesting content.
+Use Your Customers – Engage with your customers in social media and use their feedback to create interesting content.
 My favorite examples involve brands asking users a question on Facebook and then presenting the funny and useful responses in a SlideShare.

 Newsjack – Has there been a sudden change in the economy?
 Is a new scandal blowing up the television?
 Use the latest news to gain attention and explain how it can tie into your industry.